Mexican Street Corn Casserole

 - Strain and rinse frozen corn or canned corn; place in large mixing bowl4 cups corn

-- Strain sweet chipotle peppers; reserve liquid7.5 ounces Sweet Chipotle Peppers
+- Strain sweet chipotle peppers; reserve liquid (adobo sauce)7.5 ounces Sweet Chipotle Peppers

-- Remove 2 sweet chipotle peppers from can; slice lengthwise; remove seeds; dice finely; add to corn
+- Slice 2 chipotle peppers lengthwise; remove seeds; dice finely; set aside

-- Pour corn mixture into lightly oiled baking dish
+- Pour mayonnaise mixture into bowl with corn and combine well; Scoop corn mixture into lightly oiled baking dish

 - Bake uncovered at 350º for 35-40 minutes

-- Allow to rest for 5 minutes; garnish with crumbled Cotija cheese and remaining ¼ cup of green onions4 ounces Cotija cheese
+- Allow to rest for 5 minutes; garnish with crumbled Cotija cheese or cilantro4 ounces Cotija cheese, chopped cilantro

 Notes